minsun-ss/sparkly/README.md

 ## Getting Started

-These instructions will get your sparkly sparkline thing going.
+These instructions will get your spkly sparkline thing going.
 Put the python file somewhere convenient.
 Then:

 ```
-import sparkly
+import spkly
 ```

 Yes, that's it.
 I will make it fancier in the future, but you'll have to catch me at a time when I have a better handle on python101 stuff like classes, modules, packages...